angelddaz/bridgetomasters/structure_and_creativity.md

 Jazz improvisation is, for the most part, it’s the spontaneous creation of melodic lines on top of a structure of chords and tempo.
 Despite the spontaneity, there is a lot of structure working in the background.
 Many hours of rehearsal and repetition.
-There is a motto that I think is very true; learn the rules like a master, so that you can break them like an artist.
+There is a motto I often heard in the music world that I think is very true;

+### *learn the rules like a master, so that you can break them like an artist.*

 Easier said than done.
-It takes a lot of patience and resources to learn the rules like a master.
+It takes an unusual (in my opinion) amount of patience and resources to learn the rules like a master.
 In data analysis this would be; databases, linear algebra, statistics, probability, algorithms, etc.

 ## I will focus on one aspect of improvisation, the harmony.